ktung1189/Comparison_of_HDI_GDP/README.md

 - [USAID](https://explorer.usaid.gov/cd)

 With the data for US and World aid to countries, process the information to see the impact it has on GDP and HDI.
+After manipulation graph and plot the relevant information.

 ## Technologies Used